 Rachel Khoo’s poisson meuniere, is a dish of lightly-fried fish served with a lemon and brown butter sauce, and is a wonderful choice for a simple, yet delicious supper.

 For more inspiration, browse through our fantastic collection of French recipes and pick your perfect dish - bon appétit!

 Delicious French recipes

-This fish stew is a new take on the French classic recipe that is quick and easy to make but does not skimp on flavour
+This fish and seafood stew with rouille croutons is a new take on a French classic, is easy to make and doesn't skimp on flavour